It is a header-only library. You need to ensure that

 pybind11 – used for creating Python bindings.
 License: 3-clause BSD.

-cctbx – used in tests and in scripts that generated space group data.
+cctbx – used in tests and in scripts that generated space group data and 2-fold twinning operations.
 License: 3-clause BSD.

 Email me if I forgot about something.